AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

 development is also different.
 It now reaches a maximum during the movement and drops off again.

-**Applied forces do not have to be constant.
-They can change with time and other properties in the model.** Please refer to the :doc:`tutorial on forces <../chap6_The_mechanical_elements/intro>` for more details.
+.. note:: Applied forces do not have to be constant.
+They can change with time
+    and other properties in the model.
+Please refer to the :doc:`tutorial on forces <../chap6_The_mechanical_elements/intro>` for more
+    details.

 While the model described here was anatomically simplified, it can be a comprehensive job to define a realistic body model which is exactly why